jjuran/metamage_1/v/vc/vc/README.md

 `named_ops.*`:  Defines `op_from_name()`, which converts a string into a binary infix operator.

 `functions.*`:  Defines `function_from_name()`, which converts a string into a function ID.

+`symbol_table.*`:  Defines functions for querying the global symbol table.

 `dyad.*`:  Defines `struct dyad`, which holds a left operand and an operator.